seeu-inspace/easyg/README.md

 #### <ins>Kernel Exploits</ins>

 1. Save the output of the `systeminfo` command: `systeminfo > systeminfo.txt`
+   - Try also the command: `systeminfo | findstr /B /C:"OS Name" /C:"OS Version" /C:"System Type"`
 2. Use it with Windows Exploit Suggester to find potential exploits: `python wes.py systeminfo.txt -i 'Elevation of Privilege' --exploits-only | less`
    - See also: [Watson](https://github.com/rasta-mouse/Watson)
 3. See [windows-kernel-exploits](https://github.com/SecWiki/windows-kernel-exploits)

+#### <ins>Driver Exploits</ins>
+1. Enumerate the drivers that are installed on the system: `driverquery /v`
+2. Search in the Exploit Database

 #### <ins>Service Exploits</ins>